What is Counselling and Psychotherapy?

 Generally, people seek counselling and therapy when they are struggling with aspects of their life.
 However, it can also be helpful in giving people a better understanding of themselves, thereby improving their sense of wellbeing.

 - Will it help?

 Counselling is a very personal journey.
 It can be extremely helpful for some, whilst others find it less so.
 If you are contemplating therapy, then you are probably looking to improve some aspect of your life.
-I offer a free initial, 30 minute session, where you can begin to look at this and to see if you think it is right for you.
+During an initial session, you can begin to look at this and to see if you think it is right for you.
 I work collaboratively with my clients, regularly checking out how they feel the counselling is going, and invite a discussion around anything they would like to be different within the work.